Mhdez221993/math_magicians/README.md

 ![Microverse](https://img.shields.io/badge/Microverse-blueviolet)
-# React Templete
+# Math Magicians

-This is the first project of the Math Magicians application.
-We will set up the environment and tools needed to develop a React application.
+In this project we will refactor the Calculator component we developed in the past projects.
+Instead of using class based components, we will use now hooks.

 ![screeshoot](./src/assess/math-magicians.png)